Fair trade coffee: Certification scheme and competition

 The certification scheme is run by Fairtrade International (FLO).
 Fairtrade has become the most dominant Fair Trade label and has attracted a lot of competitors challenging its monopoly as an ethical label.
 Several labels from competitors have been created using different certification schemes.
-NGOs and non-profit organizations are the main threats causing enormous headache for Fairtrade International (FLO) regulating authorities.
-A few examples include Bird-friendly Coffee, which promotes practices that help to protect the habitat of migrating birds, the American NGO Rainforest Alliance, whose mission is to protect ecosystems and to preserve biodiversity and sustainability of modes of production, and UTZ Certified, which focuses on improving the efficiency and market access of producers.
+Non-governmental organizations (NGOs) and nonprofit organizations are the main threats causing enormous headache for FLO regulating authorities.
+A few examples include the Smithsonian Migratory Bird Center's Bird-Friendly Coffee, which promotes practices that help to protect the habitat of migrating birds, the American NGO Rainforest Alliance, whose mission is to protect ecosystems and to preserve biodiversity and sustainability of modes of production, and UTZ Certified, which focuses on improving the efficiency and market access of producers.
 However, most of these organizations are criticized for failing to guarantee minimum price, failing to provide pre-financing facilities, favouring plantations at the expense of family farms.
 The greatest idea about the certification scheme and its competitors is that they all have a logic of innovation they constantly attempt to innovate rather than generating income only but proactively meet the changing needs of different objectives with different ambitions.

 Coffee packers pay Fairtrade a fee for the right to use the Fairtrade logo, which gives consumers an assurance that the coffee meets Fairtrade criteria.
 The coffee with this certification mark must be produced by farmers and cooperatives that meet these criteria.